Clinical-Genomics/loqusdb/docs/user-guide/README.md

 where observed and in what individuals or families they where observed. loqusdb was developed to aid in rare variant analysies and therefore information about single variants are extremely important.
-If for example there is a potentially disease causing variant in a patient we could ask loqusdb if it was seen before, if loqusdb then tells us that it has been observed in a homozygous state 2 times before we could either exclude the variant or solve 2 more cases.
+If for example there is a potentially disease causing variant in a patient we could ask loqusdb if it has been observed before, if loqusdb then tells us that it has been observed in a homozygous state 2 times before we could either exclude the variant or solve 2 more cases.

 ### Counting observations